tidyverse/tidyups/002-tidyr-stringr.md

 to learn and remember.
 This tidyup proposes a new cohesive family of string manipulation functions to tackle common problems that arise during data tidying.
-The existing functions will remain so existing code is unaffected, but will be superseded to steer folks towards a more consistent API.
+The existing functions will remain so existing code will be unaffected, but these functions will be superseded to steer folks towards a more consistent API.

 ``` r
 library(tidyr)